PrimPol

 PrimPol is a protein encoded by the PRIMPOL gene in humans.
 PrimPol is a eukaryotic protein with both DNA polymerase and DNA Primase activities involved in translesion DNA synthesis.
-It is the first eukaryotic protein to be identified with priming activity using deoxyribonucleotides.
+Unlike most eukaryotic primases its priming activity uses deoxyribonucleotides rather than ribonucleotides.
 It is also the first protein identified in the mitochondria to have translesion DNA synthesis activities.

 Etymology

 PrimPol was identified in a bioinformatic study and initially presumed to only have primase activity.
 Subsequent in vitro and in vivo studies have shown it to have both primase and polymerase activities that both localise to the catalytic domain of PrimPol.
 For that reason, this protein was assigned the name PrimPol.

 Function

 PrimPol is a DNA primase and DNA polymerase involved in DNA replication.
-Unlike the other known DNA polymerases, PrimPol can initiate replication without the need of an RNA primer and can extend from primers produced by PrimPol.
+Unlike most DNA polymerases, PrimPol can initiate replication without the need of an RNA primer and can extend from primers produced by PrimPol.
 PrimPol preferentially initiates replication using deoxynucleotides, rather than ribonucleotides and will only extend from a nascent DNA chain using deoxynucleotides.
 PrimPol exhibits a 1000-fold bias towards Watson-Crick base pairing when extending DNA chains.
 PrimPol plays an as yet unidentified role in unperturbed replication, PrimPol depleted cells slow replication fork progression, proliferate slower and show an increased RPA foci.